marcdotson/data-5600/notes/notes.md

 ### Summer 2026

 - Maximum Likelihood Estimation (Jul 6)
-- Hyperparameter Tuning (Jul 8)
+- Hyperparameters (Jul 8)

 ## Week 10

 ### Fall 2025

-- Hyperparameter Tuning (Oct 27)
+- Hyperparameters (Oct 27)
-- Cross-Validation (Oct 29)
+- Confusion and Cross-Validation (Oct 29)

 ### Spring 2026

-- Hyperparameter Tuning (Mar 16)
+- Hyperparameters (Mar 16)
-- Cross-Validation (Mar 18)
+- Confusion and Cross-Validation (Mar 18)

 ### Summer 2026

-- Cross-Validation (Jul 13)
+- Confusion and Cross-Validation (Jul 13)
 - Penalized Regression (Jul 15)

-### Hyperparameter Tuning

-- Include new overall model fit measures for discrete outcomes, likelihood ratio tests?
-ROC/AUC?
-- Interpreting a confusion matrix?
+### Confusion and Cross-Validation

 - Maybe introduce interactions as well?
 To decide on whether or not to include them?
 Also include standardizing/normalizing features?
-- Start with model selection as a form of “hyperparameter tuning”

-### Cross-Validation
+- Include new overall model fit measures for discrete outcomes, likelihood ratio tests?
+ROC/AUC?

+- Interpreting a confusion matrix

+- Warning about extrapolation (use earlier)

 - Cross-validation is needed for hyperparameter tuning

 - Cross-validation for model selection as well in order to keep a larger training dataset (p.
 123 of PML)